-What to take into consideration when making your template editable
+What to take into consideration when making your HTML content editable in Blocks Edit

-You don't need to build a new template or email.
-You can just use the last email you sent out as a starting point.
-You can always update your template to add functionality later.
+You don't need to build a new HTML template.
+You can use the last HTML template you worked on as a starting point.
+And you can always update your template to add functionality later.

-Sections, regions and components can have alternate versions, called Styles.
+Components, regions, and sections can also have variations to choose from.
 This allows for switching out a different look for areas that contain the same kinds of content.
 For example, offering color options, but which are limited based on brand guidelines.